 - The male reproductive system consists of structures that produce sperm and secrete testosterone.

-- Male reproductive structures include the penis, testes, and epididymes.
+- Male reproductive structures include the penis, testes, and epididymis.

 Use this resource to answer the questions that follow.

-- Why are the testes outside the body?
+- Why do the testes contain stem cells?

-- Describe the role of the prostate gland.
+- What is the role of the prostrate?